Biodegradable additives: Testing environmental conditions

-Thermo-oxidative Treatments
+Thermo-oxidative treatments

 Thermo-oxidative treatments of synthetic plastics can replicate the conditions under which a plastic will be used (ex. storing water for a water bottle).
 These tests can be used to observe changes in the plastic during its service life in a much shorter period of time that would be necessary to naturally observe the plastic.
 Typical air atmosphere conditions are controlled using specific instrumentation (ex.
 Heraeus UT 6060 oven).

-Soil Burial
+Soil burial

 Accelerated soil burial tests are used to record the degradation process of the plastic in the ground by replicating the conditions of a landfill, a typical disposal site for plastics.
 These tests are used after the service life of the material has been depleted, and the next step for the material is disposal.
 Typically, samples are buried in biologically active soil for six months and are exposed to air to ensure that there is sufficient oxygen so that the aerobic mechanism of degradation can occur.
 The experimental conditions must reflect natural conditions closely, so the moisture and temperature of the soil are carefully controlled.
 The type of soil used must also be recorded, as it can affect the degradation process.

-Specific Testing Methods
+Specific testing methods

 The following testing methods have been approved by the American Society for Testing and Materials: